GavinFitzgerald94/FlaskApp/README.md

 To Use (terminal):

-	1 - Clone the repository to your system (see https://git-scm.com/docs/git-clone for information on clone usage) 2 - Move into the "FlaskApp" directory
+	1 - Clone the repository to your system (run command above "$git clone...")
+	2 - Move into the "FlaskApp" directory
 	3 - Run the following command :
 		"python run.py"